Biofact (archaeology): Types

 There are a large variety of biofacts that have the potential to give insight into how civilisations operated in the past.
-Plant remains are a common and key ecofact that provide an importance source of information because they can be used to reconstruct the way past societies have interacted with their environment.
+Plant remains are a common and key ecofact that provide an important source of information because they can be used to reconstruct the way past societies have interacted with their environment.
 By studying plant remains, especially those that were used in the economy and the changes in their use over time, researchers known as archaeobotanists can understand what changes occurred in activities such as cultivation, consumption and trade from the past.
 Due to their ability to reflect the environmental conditions of the past, plant remains are also used to be able to determine the increase or loss of biodiversity in the studied area and understand environmental factors such as the types of soil that were present during the studied time period.

 Bones of butchered animals uncovered during excavations at the Fort Loudoun site in Monroe County, Tennessee, United States, on display at the Fort Loudoun State Park museum.

-Ecofacts include both flora and fauna that provide insight into the way humans interacted with their surroundings and as such, animal remains such as bones represent another type of Ecofact.
+Ecofacts include both flora and fauna that provide insight into the way humans interacted with their surroundings and as such, animal remains such as bones represent another type of ecofact.
 Animal remains have the potential to be both an ecofact and artifact and their classification is dependent on the context in which they may have been used.
 If not deliberately altered, animal remains can be classified as an ecofact, and can often reveal the dietary habits of a past group of people.
 After people would have eaten the edible parts of an animal, inedible parts were disposed of into pits and flat layers of garbage known as sheet middens.
 Another method of analysing the animal remains is to investigate the techniques and methods of butchering that would have been used on the ecofact.
 For example, if the faunal remains appear to have been butchered or sawn by hand, it is possible to link the remains to the 19th and early 20th century where this method of butchering animals for food was common.
 The size of the ecofact can also reveal information as to whether the food was locally grown or imported.

 Zooarchaeology which is the study of animal remains from archaeological sites is able to provide insight into the diet of both humans and animals, resource use, the economy, climate, technological adaptations, human demography, urbanisation and a wide variety of information about how humans operated within their environment.

 Seeds represent another ecofact that are commonly found at archaeological sites due to their large population.
 Seeds can be studied to reveal elements of the past such as the dietary patterns or clothing of a past civilisation.
 They are often preserved and able to be studied due to accidents in the processing of seeds or burning of debris or stored materials.